ydahal1/ydahal1/jokes.md

+1. Why do programmers prefer dark mode?
+Because light attracts bugs!

+2. Why did the computer go to the doctor?
+Because it had a virus!

-1. Why did the software engineer go broke?
-Because he used up all his cache!
+3. Why was the JavaScript developer sad?
+Because he didn't know how to "null" his feelings.

-2. Why was the computer cold?
+4. Why was the computer cold?
 It left its Windows open!
-3. Why do programmers prefer dark mode?
-Because the light attracts bugs!
-4. Why did the hacker break up with his girlfriend?
-She kept changing her password!

 [
-Tue Feb 20 01:05:42 UTC 2024
+Wed Feb 21 00:18:15 UTC 2024
  ]